LouFrizziWagner/env-sensor-dbms-app/README.md

 # Sensor Database Application

 ## Description
-This project benchmarks a document-roiented DBMS (MongoDB) and a relational DBMS(MySQL) for managing sensor data in environmental monitoring applications, using multi-sensor data from honey bee hives in Québec, Canada.
+This project benchmarks a document-oriented DBMS (MongoDB) and a relational DBMS(MySQL) for managing sensor data in environmental monitoring applications, using multi-sensor data from honey bee hives in Québec, Canada.

 ## Getting Started